Things to Know When Planning a Cleanroom

 It is important to optimize the design as much as possible.
 Think about the space you will be using.
 You should not extend the room beyond what is currently necessary; this does not just affect your initial construction costs but the operating cost as well.
 In fact, it will also factor into the maintenance of the cleanroom in the long term – the larger the room is, the more expensive it will be to keep it running.

-On the bright side, most current eras cleanroom designs allow for modular concept and so future extension.
+On the bright side, most current-era cleanroom designs allow for modular concepts, enabling future extension.
 This can allow you to expand things if production picks up at a later stage.
 Of course, you will need to leave some room available for that in the first place.
 This stage of your planning will require you to be familiar with various legal frameworks as well.
 You have to ensure compliance to every standard relevant to your operations.

 Choose the Right Ventilation Solution